invweb/ComposeSimpleApp/README.md

 The simplest application is planned, the Basic one.
 An attempt to adequately implement MVI.
 Used Kotlin Compose.
 Navigation added.

+The MVI architectural pattern is used, and it is correct to call it Model‑View‑Intent.

 Key properties of StateFlow
 It always has the current value.
 Unlike regular Flow, StateFlow always has the "last known value", which the new subscriber receives immediately upon subscription.